 Cattle marketed in the United States, with a typical grade split of 30% Choice, 70% Select to 50% Choice, 50% Select will have a dressing percentage of 2.5 percentage points higher than Canadian grade A1/A2 and 3.0 percentage points higher than Canadian grade A2/A3.

 Marketing procedures affect beef carcass yields.
-A feedlot that is 30 km from a packing plant can have lower dressing percentages than a feedlot 400 km from the plant.
+A feedlot that is 30 km from a packing plant can have higher dressing percentages than a feedlot 400 km from the plant.
 The difference in dressing percentages will be related to the difference in shrinkage that occurs while the animals are being transported.
 If the shrinkage is only gut shrinkage and not tissue or carcass shrinkage, then the difference in dressing percentages is not important for animals sold on a rail grade basis.

 Studies at the Lacombe Research Station demonstrated that slaughter weight steers and heifers that fast for 48 or 72 hours prior to slaughter had warm carcass yields nearly 1.0 to 1.5 percent lower than equivalent cattle slaughtered after a 24-hour fast.
 This weight loss was attributed to losses in carcass lean, fat and water.
 Management practices such as quiet, efficient sorting and loading, limiting time in transit, loading trucks to recommended weight, and proper delivery timing at the plant will help reduce the interval that cattle are without feed, and lessen the stress level for long haul animals.
 This ultimately increases the value of the animal.